Sleep to dream

 Your brain needs quality sleep as much as your body does.
 Brain researchers have found that while you sleep, your brain repairs itself – something it cannot do whilst you are awake.
 During the day, small connections can break, nutrients become depleted and the brains infrastructure needs repair, and the memory needs to be defragmented like your computer.

-Whilst your brain is switched off, it is able to do this.
+While your brain is switched off, it is able to do this.
 Like your brain, your immune system is too busy during the day taking care of you.
 It needs you to sleep to repair itself, recharge and perform maintenance functions on your body.
 It also needs us to turn off the stress levels in our body.
 But if you go to bed stressed, your immune system cannot relax.

 Which is why we often become ill when suffering from long-term sleep deprivation.

 Signs that you are not getting enough quality sleep are; do you fall asleep in front of the TV?
 Do you start to nod off when you are driving the car for more than an hour or two?
 Do you find you have to catch up on sleep on days off?
 Do you wake up most mornings feeling tired rather than rested?
 Can you take a cat nap at the drop of a hat?
+Are you having hormonal issues?
+Are you packing on the pounds for no reason?
+Are you stumbling over your words?

 Medical studies over the years have linked obesity and heart disease with sleep deprivation.